MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSite.md

 ```

 ## DESCRIPTION
-The **Set-CMSite** cmdlet changes security scope settings for one or more Microsoft System Center Configuration Manager sites.
+The **Set-CMSite** cmdlet changes security scope settings for one or more Configuration Manager sites.
 A security scope is a collection of permissions that, in conjunction with security roles, defines the configuration actions that an administrator can perform on the site.
-You can use this cmdlet to change the type of a security scope action and the name of a security scope for a System Center Configuration Manager site.
+You can use this cmdlet to change the type of a security scope action and the name of a security scope for a Configuration Manager site.
 You can specify a site for which you change security scope settings by using a site name or a site code, or you can use the [Get-CMSite](Get-CMSite.md) cmdlet to specify a site.

 > [!NOTE]